KHP-Informatics/redcap-docker/README.md

 	**NOTE**: don't try to paste these sql statements into the terminal, it's pretty fragile. \
 	Pipe it instead as above.
 Or even better this little trick \
-	(docker exec -i redcap-db mysql -uadmin -padminDbUserPwd) < redcap-db-build.sql
+	(docker exec -i redcap-db mysql -uadmin -padminDbUserPwd) < redcap-db-build.sql **NOTE** in more recent versions of Redcap, redcap database is now called "redcap_mysql", not "redcap" (and is db is created for you)

 3. Check everything works?
 	* see config testpage e.g.: http://<IP:PORT>/redcap/redcap_v6.0.12/ControlCenter/check.php?upgradeinstall=1
 	* goto http://<IP:PORT>/redcap
 	* go to "Control Centre>>File Upload Settings>>SET LOCAL FILE STORAGE LOCATION:" set to /edocs \
 	(you can change folder, but it should not be web accessible)
+	* SEE HERE ON CREATING A SUPER-ADMIN: https://iwg.devguard.com/trac/redcap/wiki/ChangingAuthenticationMethod create and designate a superadmin before you switch from public authentication mode (or you'll be locked out)
 	* Create a test project

 4. Commit the image, for your future use, DO NOT PUBLISH IMAGE redcap is not opensource!